raspberrypilearning/butterfly-garden/en/step_2.md

 --- /task ---

 --- task ---
-To fix this, add an `if on edge bounce`{:class="block3motion"} block.
+To fix the stuck butterfly, add an `if on edge bounce`{:class="block3motion"} block.
 This block makes a sprite flip its direction if it bumps into the edge of the screen.

 ```blocks3
 when flag clicked